 Sergeant Major of Public Affairs

-His significant military awards include the Bronze Star, Defense Meritorious Service Medal, five Army Meritorious Service Medals, five Army Commendation Medals, three Army Achievement Medal, seven Good Conduct Medals, the Kosovo Campaign Medal, two National Defense Service Medals, the Kosovo Campaign Medal, the Global War on Terrorism Expeditionary Medal, the Global War on Terrorism Service Medal, two Humanitarian Service Medals, the Army Service Ribbon, two Overseas Service Ribbons, the NATO Medal (Kosovo), two Joint Meritorious Unit Awards, the Army Superior Unit Award and Army Staff Identification Badge.
+His awards and decorations include the Legion of Merit, the Defense Meritorious Service Medal, six Meritorious Service Medals, one Joint Service Commendation Medal, two Army Commendation Medals, one Joint Service Achievement Medal, four Army Achievement Medals, seven Good Conduct Medals, two National Defense ribbons, the Korean Defense Service Medal, the Afghanistan Campaign Medal, the Global War on Terrorism Service Medal, two Humanitarian Assistance ribbons, four NCOES Ribbons, the Army Service Ribbon, three Overseas Ribbons, the NATO Medal, one Joint Meritorious Unit Awards, four Army Superior Unit Awards, an Army Meritorious Unit Commendation and the Department of the Army Staff Badge.

 He has also won the Silver Telly award for cable news excellence, selected as the Army's Senior Broadcast Journalist of the Year, and won numerous Thomas Jefferson and Keith L. Ware awards for broadcast excellence.
 Most recently, he was awarded the League of United Latin American Citizens (LULAC) Excellence in Service Award.